madebyshape/tailwind-css/README.md

 # Tailwind CSS

-This is a boilerplate @MadeByShape use internally for projects.
+This is a boilerplate [MadeByShape](https://madebyshape.co.uk) use internally for projects.

-It utilises the Tailwind CSS framework, to enable rapid development using utility / helper classes, with a mixture of BEM.
+It utilises the [Tailwind CSS] (https://tailwindcss.com) framework, to enable rapid development using utility / helper classes, with a mixture of BEM.

 ## Contents